Master-Bilt® Refrigeration News & Product Information

 More than ever, on-the-go customers are looking for fresher, healthier food choices.
 Be sure the back of the house (or wherever you plan to locate your prep area) is well equipped to handle the demand.
 Work space is typically tight so look for equipment that will make the most of what you have.

-Prep units: Prep units are a must for creating sandwiches, salads and pizzas.
+Prep tables: Refrigerated prep tables are a must for creating sandwiches, salads and pizzas.
 On top there are pans to store ingredients and a cutting board to serve as a work space.
 Underneath, there’s a refrigerated storage area.
 Ideally, the pans will be in an enclosed section with forced air flowing into it to keep items consistently cold.
 This divided area also keeps food from spilling into the lower storage area.
-Units with a front-breathing refrigeration system design allow for zero-clearance installation on sides and back, saving you more space.

-Look for a prep unit that includes standard pans.
+Look for a prep table that includes standard pans.
 Depending on your menu, you may want to use larger sized pans for frequently used ingredients like lettuce.
 For that reason, it’s helpful to have locking adapter bars running front-to-back and side-to-side to allow mixed sized pans.
-Mega top units also give you an extra row of pans for added capacity.
+Mega top prep tables also give you an extra row of pans for added capacity.

 Reach-ins: No prep area would be complete without a reach-in refrigerator and/or freezer.
-Reach-ins provide additional storage beyond an undercounter or prep unit and are available in solid and glass door models.
-Typically, one-, two and three-section models are available.
+Reach-ins provide additional storage beyond an undercounter or prep table and are available in solid and glass door models.
+Typically, one-, two and three-door models are available.
 Glass door models make it easy to see contents without having to open doors.
-Half solid door models add efficiency because you can open doors without losing all the cool air inside the reach-in.

 Walk-ins: Need more storage than a reach-in provides?
 That’s where walk-in coolers and freezers come in.
 There’s a huge amount of flexibility with walk-ins.
 They can be configured virtually any way you want with a vast array of options.
 L-shaped boxes and cooler/freezer combos are just a couple of ideas.
-For more on options.
+Click or tap here for more on walk-in options.

 Other Equipment to Consider